cornell-brg/mamba-dac2018/README.md

 Setup virtualenv
 ----------------
 Mamba is only tested to work with Python2 (Python 2.7 is recommended).

+**Mamba simulation should work out-of-the-box with the default CPython on Linux without extra packages.**

 We highly recommend using a virtual environment to avoid problems.
 Note that you may set up virtualenv for both CPython and PyPy for performance comparison.
 You just need to install pytest, cffi, and graphviz in the